glguy/snowcone/README.md

 ./snowcone -h::1 -p6000 ../lua/init.lua <(tail -qf $LOGS/*.net/$(date +%Y-%m-%d).log)
 ```

-By adding a listener on port 6000 I can send in Lua code via a separate window instead of
+By adding a listener on port 6000 I get a Lua console that I can use to inspect the
-competing with the output window.
-Long-term I want to integrate nicer TTY rendering and
-readline into the tool, but it's not there.
+program state.

 ```
-rlwrap nc ::1 6000
+telnet ::1 6000
 ```

 The tool automatically reloads the Lua logic when you save the file so you can